Piotr1215/katacoda-scenarios/k8s-deployments/step2.md

-# Enable up and down-scaling of pods
+# Scale pods up and down on demand

 ## Create deployment